-I paired my stack of pumpkin protein pancakes with my mulled apple cider, for an especially Fall breakfast.
-There’s no such thing as too much Fall in one meal, right?!
+I paired my stack of pumpkin protein pancakes with my London Tea Fog Latte, for an especially Fall breakfast.
+There's no such thing as too much Fall in one meal, right?!

 - Add the dry ingredients (flour, protein, brown sugar, baking powder, baking soda, pumpkin pie spice and salt) into a large bowl.

 - In a separate bowl, mix the almond milk, pumpkin puree, egg, oil and apple cider vinegar together.

 - Pour the wet ingredients into the large bowl of dry ingredients a few separate times until all of the pancake ingredients are combined.
 The mixture should be dripping off the spoon, but not running off the spoon: strong enough to hold together in a pancake shape.